 To understand what a floater is, first you must understand that the globe or ball of an eye is not solid.
 It is comprised of two “chambers” filled with fluid; a chamber behind the cornea and in front of the crystalline lens, and the other chamber behind the lens and in front of the retina.
 It is in this second chamber that floaters tend to originate.
 A floater is a particle that forms within the fluid – called vitreous fluid – that is large enough to cast a shadow on the retina when it floats between it and the light entering the eye.
 These shadows can all look very different depending on the shape of the floater, from small lines to spots, from cobwebs to cotton wisps.

 Floaters on their own cause no harm aside from being mildly annoying as they move about, but a sudden increase in their number, or abrupt change in their appearance, or any other visual disturbance or distortion occurring in that eye can indicate more serious ocular conditions and should be brought to the attention of an optometrist as soon as possible.

 No matter the setting, medical terminology should not be intimidating.
 Optometrists are more than happy to explain what certain terms and phrases mean, and what they mean for you as a patient.
 Feeling more prepared for your next eye exam?
-Reach out to any of our three locations to book your eye exam: 360 Eyecare – Rosedale, 360 Eyecare – Beaches and 360 Eyecare – Metro.
+Reach out to either of our locations to book your eye exam: 360 Eyecare – Rosedale or 360 Eyecare – Beaches.